jbyrnesshay/p4/readme.md

 *delete - destroy method of PicController.php, lines 200-207;  when user clicks delete button on wishlist item, routing occurs through delete/pics{$item}, selected and deleted in lines 203-204

 ## Details for teaching team
-Login required.  seeded for jill@harvard.edu and jamal@harvard.edu, 'helloworld'
+Login required.  seeded for jill and jamal as per the specs

 ## Outside code
 none